jkool702/forkrun/README.md

 **COMPARED TO PARALLEL**

 * `forkrun` is considerably faster.
-In terms of "wall clock time" in my tests where I coimputed 11 different checksums of ~500,000 small files totaling ~19 gb saved on a ramdisk(see `forkrun.speedtest.bash` for details):
+In terms of "wall clock time" in my tests where I computed 11 different checksums of ~500,000 small files totaling ~19 gb saved on a ramdisk(see `forkrun.speedtest.bash` for details):
   * forkrun was on average 7x faster than `parallel -m`.
   * In the particuarly lightweight checksums (`sum -s`, `cksum`) `forkrun` was ~18x faster than `parallel -m`.
   * If comparing in "1 line at a time mode", forkrun is more like 20-30x faster.
-  * In terms of "CPU" time forkrun also tended to use less CPU cycles thasn parallel, though the difference here is smaller (forkrun is very good at fully utalizing all CPU cores, but doesnt magically make running whaytever is being parallelized take fewer CPU cycles than running it sequential;ly would have taken).
+  * In terms of "CPU" time forkrun also tended to use less CPU cycles than parallel, though the difference here is smaller (forkrun is very good at fully utilizing all CPU cores, but doesnt magically make running whatever is being parallelized take fewer CPU cycles than running it sequential;ly would have taken).
 * `forkrun` has fewer dependencies.
 As long as your system has a recent-ish version of bash (which is preinstalled on basically every non-embedded linux system) it can run `forkrun`. `parallel`, on the other hand, is not typically installed by default.

 ***